Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Related Work

 Our paper presents the first study in RS in the context of text-ITSR, whereas text-image retrieval (achieved on analyzing single-date images without considering temporal content) is widely investigated in RS.
 In detail, text-image retrieval aims at retrieving semantically relevant single-date RS images to a given user-defined query text, and vice versa \cite{Hoxha_2020,Abdullah_2020,rahhal2020deep,SAM_21,mikriukov2022deep,Rahhal_Transf_22,mikriukov2022unsup,mi2024knowledge,promt_txt_img}.
-Early works utilize image captioning systems to generate text sentences of RS images and employ text matching techniques to perform the retrieval \cite{Hoxha_2020}.
+Early works utilize image captioning systems to generate text sentences for RS images and employ text matching techniques to perform the retrieval \cite{Hoxha_2020}.
 As an example, Hoxha et al. \cite{Hoxha_2020} propose a retrieval system that generates and exploits text sentences for text-image retrieval.
-Their approach utilizes an image captioning system as a combination of convolutional neural networks (CNNs) and long short-term memory (LSTM) \cite{LSTM_97} to generate text sentences of RS images, enabling the image-text retrieval based on text similarity.
+Their system utilizes an image captioning system as a combination of CNNs and long short-term memory (LSTM) \cite{LSTM_97} to generate text sentences of RS images, enabling image-text retrieval based on text similarity.
 The resulting system allows users to perform image and text retrieval by utilizing either an image as a query (for which a text sentence is generated) or directly textual queries.
-However, this two-step approach heavily relies on the ability of the image captioning system in generating accurate captions of the query and archive images.
+However, this two-step approach is highly dependent on the ability of the image captioning system to generate accurate captions of the query and archive images.